marcomusy/vedo-epug-tutorial/README.md

-# The EMBL Python User Group Session on vedo
+# vedo tutorial for the EMBL Python User Group

 A python module for scientific analysis of 3D objects and point clouds.

-Link to the EPUG activities [here](https://git.embl.de/grp-bio-it/EPUG).

 ## Setup and Run